 In this intensive, one-day course, students will learn the key features and benefits of using VCS-NLP to perform power-aware functional simulations.

 This course is a hands-on workshop that reinforces the power-aware verification concepts taught in lecture through a series of labs.
-At the end of this workshop, students should have the skills required to use a power intent defined in UPF to run functional simulations using VCS-NLP to verify the effect of the power intent on the correct functioning of their design.
+At the end of this class, students should have the skills required to use a power intent defined in UPF to run functional simulations using VCS-NLP to verify the effects of the power intent on the correct functioning of their design.